commercialhaskell/stack/doc/GUIDE.md

 dependencies), but subsequent runs are able to reuse everything already built, and are therefore quite fast.

-The first line in the source file is the usual "shebang" to use stack as a script interpreter.
-The second line, is a Haskell comment providing additional options to stack (due to the common limitation of the "shebang" line only being allowed a single argument).
-In this case, the options tell stack to use the lts-3.2 resolver, automatically install GHC if it is not already installed, and ensure the turtle package is available.
+The first line in the source file is the usual "shebang" to use Stack as a script interpreter.
+The second line, is a Haskell comment providing additional options to Stack (due to the common limitation of the "shebang" line only being allowed a single argument).
+In this case, the options tell Stack to use the `lts-3.2` resolver, automatically install GHC if it is not already installed, and ensure the `turtle` package is available.

 If you're on Windows: you can run `stack turtle.hs` instead of `./turtle.hs`.
 The shebang line is not required in that case.

 ### Just-in-time compilation

-You can add the `--compile` flag to make stack compile the script, and then run the compiled executable.
+You can add the `--compile` flag to make Stack compile the script, and then run the compiled executable.
 Compilation is done quickly, without optimization.
 To compile with optimization, use the `--optimize` flag instead.
-Compilation is done only if needed; if the executable already exists, and is newer than the script, stack just runs the executable directly.
+Compilation is done only if needed; if the executable already exists, and is newer than the script, Stack just runs the executable directly.

-This feature can be good for speed (your script runs faster) and also for durability (the executable remains runnable even if the script is disturbed, eg due to changes in your installed ghc/snapshots, changes to source files during git bisect, etc.)
+This feature can be good for speed (your script runs faster) and also for durability (the executable remains runnable even if the script is disturbed, eg due to changes in your installed GHC/snapshots, changes to source files during git bisect, etc.)

 ### Using multiple packages